About the project

 Bracknell Forest Libraries, in partnership with Libraries Connected, has been awarded funding from the Arts Council through the Department for Culture, Media and Sport for the ‘Our Freedom: Then and Now’ project.

-Our project will explore the theme of freedom, inspired by Bracknell Forest’s iconic trees – symbols of shelter, strength and growth.
+Our project is exploring the theme of freedom, inspired by Bracknell Forest’s iconic trees – symbols of shelter, strength and growth.
 Freedom is also a key part of Bracknell’s history, from the new town beginnings to the opportunities it still offers today.

 What freedom means to you

-As we commemorate VJ Day, marking the Allied victory over Japan in 1945 and the end of the Second World War, we invite residents of all ages to reflect on what freedom means to them today and in the future.
+To commemorate the 80th anniversary of the end of the Second World War, we invite residents of all ages to reflect on what freedom means to them today and in the future.

 Freedom tree art installations